imor/mini-lsm/mini-lsm-book/src/week1-07-sst-optimizations.md

 h -> MUST not (actual: no)
 ```

-Remember that at the end of last chapter, we implemented SST filtering based on key range.
-Now, on the `get` read path, we can also use the bloom filter to ignore SSTs that do not contain the key that the user wants to lookup, therefore reducing the number of files to be read from the disk.
+Remember that at the end of the last chapter, we implemented SST filtering based on key range.
+Now, on the `get` read path, we can also use the bloom filter to ignore SSTs that do not contain the key that the user wants to look up, therefore reducing the number of files to be read from disk.

 In this task, you will need to modify: